Bi-Wiring and Bi-Amping Loudspeakers

 Note that the active crossover is between the pre-amp and the power amps, not inside the speaker box.
 The active crossover has two (left and right channel) inputs and four signal outputs (left channel high frequency, right channel high frequency, left low frequency and right low frequency).
 Also, notice that the two stereo power amplifiers are being fed, and will amplify, different signals representing only part of the original (full range) signal.

 The stereo power amp handling the right and left high frequency signals is connected directly to the right and left tweeters, NOT to the speaker systems' internal passive crossovers.
 The power amp handling the right and left low frequency signal is connected directly to the right and left woofers.
-The loudspeakers' internal passive crossovers have been bypassed and are no longer connected to the system's drivers.
+The loudspeakers' internal passive crossovers have been bypassed and are disconnected from the system's drivers.
 The passive crossovers may be physically removed from the speaker cabinets, if desired.

 Active bi-amping has several advantages.
 Since each power amp is driving only part of the frequency spectrum, intermodulation distortion is virtually eliminated.
 The inevitable power loss associated with a passive crossover is eliminated.
 Since the low frequency driver (woofer) requires the bulk of the power in any speaker system, a less powerful amplifier may be used to drive the tweeters in a bi-amped system.
 (Of course, there must be level controls on the active crossover to balance the system.)
-The power amps are not threatened by a very low impedance load, since each channel is powering an individual eight ohm (or whatever it is rated at) driver.
 The power amps are not working as hard to drive a bi-amped speaker system to any given volume, so harmonic distortion is reduced and clipping at high volume is unlikely.
 The stereo system's amplifier power is effectively doubled.
 The benefits of active bi-amping are real (not subjective) and can be measured with test equipment.

 I have considerable experience with active bi-amping.
 For many years, my stereo loudspeakers used 12-inch Altec-Lansing 419-8B biflex woofers and Altec 3000H horns in seven cubic foot (internal volume), custom built, bass reflex enclosures.
 There was no internal passive crossover included, as these speakers were designed from the outset to be bi-amped.
 (This was in the 1970's.)
 An electrical engineer friend designed and built the outboard 3000 Hz crossover with a 12 db slope required for active bi-amping.
 This crossover had individual level adjustments for each of its four outputs.
 I used a Realistic (Radio Shack) SPL meter and a Techtronics sine wave test tone generator to balance the outputs of the various drivers.
 If I remember correctly, I placed the SPL meter three feet from and on axis with each driver, individually, when I adjusted the crossover.
 I didn't have access to an anechoic chamber and the whole system was too big and complex to move outside, but the result was good.